NixOS/nix.dev/source/tutorials/deploying-nixos-using-terraform.rst

 4. Inside ``myorganization`` `create a workspace <https://app.terraform.io/app/cachix/workspaces/new>`_ by choosing **CLI-driven workflow** and pick name like  ``myapp``.

+5. Inside your workspace, under ``Settings`` / ``General`` change Execution Mode to ``Local``.

-5. Inside a new directory create ``main.tf`` file with the following contents that will start an AWS instance with NixOS image using one SSH keypair and an SSH security group:
+6. Inside a new directory create ``main.tf`` file with the following contents that will start an AWS instance with NixOS image using one SSH keypair and an SSH security group:

 .. code::